Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         from quickly disconnecting from the ingest source in the event of a service update.
      10. The HTTP POST for sparse
          data SHOULD be short-lived,
          terminating as soon as the data of a fragment is sent.
      11. The POST request uses a [=POST_URL=] to the basepath of the publishing point at the media processing entity and SHOULD use an additional relative path when posting different streams and fragments, for example, to signal the stream or fragment name.
      12. Both the [=Ingest source=] and [=Receiving entity=] MUST support IPv4 and IPv6 transport.
+         1. The [=Ingest source=] SHOULD use a timeout in order of segment duration (1-6 seconds) for establishing the
+         TCP connection.
+If an attempt to establish the connection takes longer than the timeout, abort the operation and try again.
+     13. The [=Ingest source=] SHOULD resend [=Objects=] for which a connection was terminated early, or when an error response was received such as HTTP 400 or 403, if the connection was down for less than 3 average segments durations.
+For connections that were down longer, ingest can resume sending [=Objects=] at the live edge of the live media presentation instead.
+     14. The [=Ingest source=] MAY limit the number of retries to establish a new connection or resume streaming after a TCP error occurs to N.
+         This number N MAY be configurable.
+     15. After a TCP error:
+        a.
+The current connection MUST be closed, and a new connection MUST be created for a new HTTP POST request.
+        b.
+The new HTTP POST URL MUST be the same as the initial POST URL for the object to be ingested.
+     16. In case the [=Receiving entity=] cannot process the POST request due to authentication or permission problems, or incorrect path, then it SHALL return a permission denied HTTP 403
+     17. In case the media processing entity can process the fragment in the POST request body but finds the media type cannot be supported it MAY return an HTTP 415 unsupported media type, otherwise 400 bad request MUST be returned.
+     18. In case an unknown error happened during the processing of the HTTP
+         POST request a HTTP 400 Bad request SHALL be returned by the media processing entity
+     19. In case the receiving entity cannot process a fragment posted due to missing or incorrect init fragment, an HTTP 412 unfulfilled condition MAY be returned, otherwise, a HTTP 400 bad request response MUST be returned.
+      20. The[=Receiving entity=] MAY return 50x HTTP response in case of other errors at the server, not particularly relating to the request from the Ingest Source.

 # Ingest Interface 1:  CMAF Ingest Protocol Behavior # {#profile_1}